 4.1 The editor told the Commission that it was important to distinguish between the aberrational Goodman/Mulcaire episode which resulted in the prosecutions and the paper's day to day contract with Mulcaire.
 It had emerged during the trial that Mulcaire had been paid a retainer by the newspaper.
-The editor confirmed to the

-Commission that this had been for per week.

-4.2 Because of the convictions, q

-The

-editor told the Commission that there had been a 'great deal of inaccurate media
+The editor confirmed to the Commission that this had been for per week.
+4.2 Because of the convictions, q editor told the Commission that there had been a 'great deal of inaccurate media

+speculation' concerning this contract.
+In fact, the work was entirely 'legal a legitimate'.

 4.3

-The editor added that there we nothing unusual about the employment of outside investigators; and that the practice was shared by solicitors, insurance companies, banks and material organisations as well as newspapers.
+nothing unusual about the employment of outside investigators; and that practice was shared by solicitors, insurance companies, banks and macommercial organisations as well as newspapers.

 4.4

 4.5 The editor hoped that it would be clear from this evidence that Mulcaire was employed by the newspaper in order to circumvent the provisions of the Code, to carry out legitimate investigative work.

 4.6

-A 7

-4.7

-4./

 4.7